tropicalfpv/the-tropicalist/README.md

 # The Tropicalist 5" FPV Open Source Frame Kit
 Developed to be the best FPV frame in the world, no matter what is your application.
 Born in Brazil.

+Join the community for support, news, and other major releases, as well as to get help during your development [in our discord][7].

 PT_BR: Se você quer entender melhor do frame assim como seus aspectos principais, em portugês, acesse www.tropicalfpv.com

 ## Quick Notice